mmoraisa/android_studies/README.md

-# android_studies
+# Android Studies

-Android studies for my Information Systems Bachelor
+Here you can find codes that I've studied in my Information Systems Bachelor using Android Studio.